 • JOIN the PTA so we can keep the program funded!

-Contact the SVES Great Art Coordinators: Alexis Estep and Maggie Booth at SVESPTAGreatArt@gmail.com to volunteer as a classroom coordinator or with any questions.
+Contact the SVES Great Art Program Leads at SVESPTAGreatArt@gmail.com to volunteer as a classroom coordinator/presenter/activity helper or with any questions.

 Thank you for volunteering!
 Without you there would be no Great Art.
-The goal of Great Art is to enrich the student's experience with extra art in the K-6 classrooms with a one-hour session scheduled five times a year in October, November, February, March and April.
-This session involves a 15-minute lesson and a hands-on art activity.
-The kids love it, and we think you will too.
+The goal of Great Art is to enrich the student's experience with extra art in the K-6 classrooms with an one-hour session scheduled four times a year in November, February, March, and April.
+This session involves a 10 to 15 minute presentation/discussion and a hands-on art activity.
+The kids love it, and we think you will too!

 Answers to Frequently Asked Questions are below.
 If you still have a question, email us at svesptagreatart@gmail.com or contact your classroom coordinator.